rwth-i6/returnn/docs/configuration_reference/training.rst

     An integer or string specifying the epoch to start the training at.
 The default is 'auto'.

 stop_on_nonfinite_train_score
-    If set to ``False``, the training will not be interupted if a single update step has a loss with NaN of Inf
+    If set to ``False``, the training will not be interrupted if a single update step has a loss with NaN of Inf